SymmetricDevs/Supersymmetry-Ideas/README.md

 # Overall game design (also read this)

+This may be subject to change.
+I will change it accordingly if Zalgo wants to add some more details (I don't know how github permissions work)

 This is just for keeping track of the overall game design of supersymmetry according to Zalgo.
 Base your ideas around this.

 The 3 main gameplay areas: